 - In terms of height, aim for a table that’s no more than 10 cm higher than the seat of your couch.

-Sometimes, all it takes is a rug that’s the right size to make the whole room feel connected.
+Sometimes, all it takes is a rug that’s the right size for your living room to make the whole room feel connected.
 If the rug’s too small, the furniture ends up looking like it’s just floating around.